-4 The WSDM TC is developing separate documents to address management of Web services 5 (MOWS) [5] and Management using Web services (MUWS) [6].
-The interfaces defined in those documents are expected to become key standards for manageability across the IT landscape, 6 7 and will form the basis for management of Grids.
+The WSDM TC is developing separate documents to address management of Web services (MOWS) [5] and Management using Web services (MUWS) [6].
+The interfaces defined in those documents are expected to become key standards for manageability across the IT landscape, and will form the basis for management of Grids.

-- 8 As the documents being developed by these and other groups mature, the information in this 9 document may need to be revised. - 10 Other related work includes the following: - 11 • Other gap analyses exist, such as the e-Science Gap Analysis [7, 8] and the GGF Data Area 12 gap analysis that is currently in progress [9].
-These analyses mention management with 13 respect to Grids; however they do not appear to specifically analyze the manageability 14 aspects of Grids. - 15 • The Grid Monitoring Architecture (GMA) [5, 11] describes the major components of a Grid 16 monitoring architecture and their essential interactions.
-The scope of our work overlaps to 17 some extent with that of the GMA, since monitoring is a subset of management.
-However, 18 these works do not conflict: our work contains many of the GMA elements, though 19 sometimes in a refactored form, or described using different terminology.
+As the documents being developed by these and other groups mature, the information in this document may need to be revised.

+Other related work includes the following:

+- Other gap analyses exist, such as the e-Science Gap Analysis [7, 8] and the GGF Data Area gap analysis that is currently in progress [9].
+These analyses mention management with respect to Grids; however they do not appear to specifically analyze the manageability aspects of Grids. - The Grid Monitoring Architecture (GMA) [5, 11] describes the major components of a Grid monitoring architecture and their essential interactions.
+The scope of our work overlaps to some extent with that of the GMA, since monitoring is a subset of management.
+However, these works do not conflict: our work contains many of the GMA elements, though sometimes in a refactored form, or described using different terminology.

-20 2.
-Definitions
+2. Definitions

-21 Management (in Grids or otherwise) is the process of monitoring an entity, controlling it, 22 maintaining it in its environment, and responding appropriately to any changes of internal or 23 external conditions.
+Management (in Grids or otherwise) is the process of monitoring an entity, controlling it, maintaining it in its environment, and responding appropriately to any changes of internal or external conditions.

-24 A manager initiates management actions; it might be either a management console operated by 25 a human, or a software entity that is able to monitor and control its targets automatically.
+A manager initiates management actions; it might be either a management console operated by a human or a software entity that is able to monitor and control its targets automatically.

-26 Manageability defines information that is useful for managing a resource or service.

-27 Manageability encompasses those aspects of an entity that support management specifically 28 through instrumentation that allows managers to interact with the entity.
-The manageability may

-29 be provided by the resource itself or by a separate means.
+Manageability defines information that is useful for managing an entity.
+Manageability encompasses those aspects of an entity that support management specifically through instrumentation that allows managers to interact with the entity.
+The manageability may be provided by the entity itself or by a separate means.

-30 Manageability interfaces are sets of standardized interfaces that allow a manager to interact 31 with an entity in order to perform common management actions on it.
-Typical management 32 actions include starting the entity, stopping it, and gathering performance data.
+Manageability interfaces are sets of standardized interfaces that allow a manager to interact with an entity in order to perform common management actions on it.
+Typical management actions include starting the entity, stopping it, and gathering performance data.

-33 Manageable entities are entities that provide manageability interfaces and thus, as the name 34 implies, can be managed.
+Manageable entities are entities that provide manageability interfaces and thus, as the name implies, can be managed.
 Manageable entities can be:

-- 35 physical (e.g., a node, a network switch or a disk) or logical (e.g., a process, a file system, a 36 print job, or a service) - 37 discrete (e.g., a single host) or composite (e.g., a cluster) - 38 • transient (e.g., a print job) or persistent (e.g., a host) - 39 A resource model is an abstract representation of manageable entities, which defines their - 40 schema (conceptual hierarchy and inter-relationships) and characteristics (attributes.
-41 - management operations, etc.). - 42 The term manageable resources (or simply resources) means the same as manageable - 43 entities.
-The term includes entities such as software licenses, bandwidth and routing tables that
+- physical (e.g., a node, a network switch or a disk) or logical (e.g., a process, a file system, a print job, or a service) - discrete (e.g., a single host) or composite (e.g., a cluster) - transient (e.g., a print job) or persistent (e.g., a host)

+A resource model is an abstract representation of manageable entities which defines their schema (conceptual hierarchy and inter-relationships) and characteristics (attributes, management operations, etc.).

-- 1 do not expose generally-useful manageability interfaces, but may still be managed by some other 2 means.1 - 3 Resource management is a generic term for several forms of management as they are applied to resources.
-These forms of management include (but are not limited to) typical distributed 4 5 resource management (DRM) activities and IT systems management activities, such as: - 6 · reservation, brokering and scheduling - 7 installation, deployment and provisioning - 8 metering - 9 aggregation (service groups, WSDM collections, etc.) - 10 VO management - 11 security management - 12 monitoring (performance, availability, etc.) - control (start, stop, etc.) 13 - 14 problem determination and fault management - 15 Resource management includes the various management tasks, but not the mechanisms they 16 use, such as discovery. - 17 Since resource management comprises many activities in many management disciplines, using 18 the term to refer to a single activity may be ambiguous, and should be avoided. - 19 A resource manager is a manager that implements one or more resource management 20 functions.
+The term manageable resources (or simply resources) means the same as manageable entities.
+The term includes entities such as software licenses, bandwidth and routing tables that do not expose generally-useful manageability interfaces, but may still be managed by some other means.

+Resource management is a generic term for several forms of management as they are applied to resources.
+These forms of management include (but are not limited to) typical distributed resource management (DRM) activities and IT systems management activities, such as:

+- reservation, brokering and scheduling

+- installation, deployment and provisioning

+- metering

+- aggregation (service groups, WSDM collections, etc.)

+- VO management

+- security management

+- monitoring (performance, availability, etc.)

+- control (start, stop, etc.)

+- problem determination and fault management

+Resource management includes the various management tasks, but not the mechanisms they use, such as discovery.

+Since resource management comprises many activities in many management disciplines, using the term to refer to a single activity may be ambiguous, and should be avoided.

+A resource manager is a manager that implements one or more resource management functions.